 Charles Fellows - Journal Written during an Excursion in Asia Minor in 1838

-Charles Fellows, one of the first western travellers to visit Aspendos, mistook its monuments for those of Pednelissus, another ancient town, which was known to have existed because of coins found bearing its name.
+Charles Fellows, one of the first western travellers to visit Aspendos, initially mistook its monuments for those of Pednelissus, another ancient town, which was known to have existed because of coins found bearing its name.
 The exact location of Pednelissus is yet to be identified.